FoundationStereo: Zero-Shot Stereo Matching: More Ablation Study on Synthetic Data

+At the time of submission, our fine-tuned model ranks 1st on the \href{https://vision.middlebury.edu/stereo/eval3/}{Middlebury leaderboard}, significantly outperforming both published and unpublished works.
+The screenshot is shown in Fig.~\ref{fig:middlebury}.

-\subsection{More Ablation Study on Synthetic Data}
+\section{More Ablation Study on Synthetic Data}

-We study the effectiveness of self-curation pipeline introduced in Sec.~\ref{sec:sdg}.
+\boldparagraphstart{Effects of Self-Curation.} We study the effectiveness of self-curation pipeline introduced in Sec.~\ref{sec:sdg}.
 When disabling the self-curation while keeping the same data size, the synthetic dataset involves ambiguous samples that confuse the learning process, leading to slight performance drop when evaluated on Middlebury~\cite{middlebury} dataset.

+\boldparagraphstart{Effects of FSD for Other Methods.} Table~\ref{tab:zero_shot} (main paper) indicates benefits by introducing FSD for FoundationStereo model.
+To answer the question of whether FSD can benefit other methods beyond FoundationStereo, we now train representative works IGEV and Selective-IGEV on FSD and compare with their counterparts trained on Scene Flow.
+As shown in the table below, for both methods, our proposed FSD effectively boosts the performance compared to the commonly used Scene Flow dataset.